Originally published, October 2007. Updated September 2012

 Although BV may clear up on its own, it’s best to seek treatment.
 BV makes women more vulnerable to infection with HIV, the virus that causes AIDS.
 It also puts you at risk of developing pelvic inflammatory disease (PID) after having a hysterectomy or abortion and increases the risks of sexually transmitted diseases such as chlamydia and gonorrhea.

-BV is typically treated with antibiotics, usually oral metronidazole (Flagyl), but my colleague Tieraona Low Dog, M.D. tells me that some women prefer to use topical vaginal preparations such as metronidazole gel or clindamycin suppositories.
+BV is typically treated with antibiotics, usually oral metronidazole (Flagyl), but my colleague Tieraona Low Dog, M.D., an internationally recognized expert in the fields of integrative medicine, dietary supplements and women's health, tells me that some women prefer to use topical vaginal preparations such as metronidazole gel or clindamycin suppositories.
 Flagyl can increase the risk of developing vaginal yeast infections.
 You may be able to avoid that by eliminating sugar from your diet and adding some raw garlic, a potent antifungal and antibacterial agent.

 As an alternative to antibiotics, you can use tea tree oil suppositories or douche with tea tree oil.
 Mix 1 teaspoon of tea tree essential oil in 2 cups warm water and douche.
 Discontinue if you find that this treatment causes irritation.